-MS is a chronic disease of the central nervous system, which is made up of the brain and spinal cord.
-MS is unpredictable and can range from benign to disabling.
-Some people with MS may be mildly affected.
-Others may lose the ability to write, speak, or walk.
+Multiple sclerosis (MS) is a chronic disease of the central nervous system, which is made up of the brain and spinal cord.
+MS is unpredictable.
+The symptoms of MS can range from mild to disabling, such as losing the ability to write, speak, or walk.

 What causes multiple sclerosis?

-Many things may cause MS, including viruses, autoimmune disorders, environmental factors, and genetic factors.
-But, all of the possible causes share the common feature that the body's immune system attacks its own nervous tissue.
-In MS, the immune system attacks the layer of protein called myelin that surrounds the nerve fibers in the central nervous system.
+The cause of MS is unknown.
+Many things may contribute to someone getting MS, including viruses, autoimmune disorders, environmental factors, and genetic factors.
+But all of the possible causes share a common feature.
+The body's immune system attacks its own nervous tissue.
+In MS, the immune system attacks the layer of protein and fatty substance called myelin that surrounds and protects the nerve fibers in the central nervous system.
 Myelin insulates the electrical signals the nervous system uses to communicate.
 When this insulation is destroyed, communication is interrupted.
 Parts of the nervous system become permanently damaged.

 What are the symptoms of multiple sclerosis?

 Symptoms of MS are erratic.
-They may be mild or severe, and of long duration or short.
-They may appear in various combinations, depending on the area of the nervous system affected.
+They may be mild or severe.
+They may last a short or long time.
+They may appear in various combinations, depending on the part of the nervous system affected.
 Throughout the course of the illness, you may have any or all of these symptoms: